Creatine is a widely used and well-researched compound for bodybuilding.

 Q: What’s the best way to consume creatine?

-A: Creatine supplements are often available in powder or pill form.
+A: Creatine supplements are often available in the form of creatine powders or pills.
 The powder is mixed with water or a smoothie and drunk daily.
 Consumers may also take the pills every day, depending on preference.
 While some creatine supplements are flavored, the majority are not.

 Q: What is a creatine shuttle?